ManuelSR26/manuelsr26.github.io/README.md

-# manuelsr26.github.io
-# personal website
+This repo is for my personal website.